 - iv.
-Livestream all Council and Planning Commission meetings. - v.
+Livestream all Council and Planning Commission meetings and provide citizens the ability to participate remotely wherever possible. - v.
 Utilize video messaging to reach more citizens and provide direct communication. - vi.
 Continue to provide a monthly newsletter on city matters. - vii.
 Initiate an electronic sign up process through the city website that allows citizens to receive important communications. - viii.
 Educate property owners and residents on important City code requirements to assist in consistent code enforcement and improve community communication. - Create and adopt a detailed community engagement policy that must be followed by all city staff to ensure key stakeholders and community members are engaged and participate in all decision-making processes and city projects. - Create and maintain a reporting and response system for all citizen inquiries and complaints to ensure great communication and response.